Instructions for Graduates

 general admission and are required for seating in the arena.
 Tickets and

-seating are not guarenteed and are on a first-come first-served basis.
+seating are not guaranteed and are on a first-come first-served basis.
+All individuals must be in a valid seat; those who block the aisles or stairs will be instructed to move.
 If

 graduates have tickets held for guests at will-call, guests should report to